-My father, David T. Colin, had come to Rome in World War II, when he was with American military, the legendary Office of Strategic Services run by “Wild Bill” Donovan.
+My father, David T. Colin, came to Rome in World War II, when he was with American military, the legendary Office of Strategic Services run by “Wild Bill” Donovan.
 After the war, my father returned to Rome, the city that he had fallen in love with, and purchased the apartment.
 During the late 1960’s, he was one of the founders of the American University of Rome (AUR), and, indeed, the apartment was the administrative office (and impromptu party space) for AUR over a number of years.

 I was born and raised here in Rome.
 As a child, I acted in two horror films here in Italy, credited as David Colin Jr. The first was Beyond the Door (1974) and starred Juliet Mills.
 The second, Beyond the Door II (1977), starred the “queen” of Italian horror movies, Daria Nicolodi, and was directed by Mario Bava, an Italian director with a cult following for his long line of horror films.
 I’ve written some musings on my movie memories.